anuvihas-sk/Redditbot/README.md

-e a Reddit bot that can log into a Reddit account and post a reply to any post.
+A Reddit bot that can log into a Reddit account and post a reply to any post.